-He was practically exuding hostility, his jaw set angrily—a fact that was only making me madder.
-He had no right to be annoyed with me!
+He was practically exuding hostility, his jaw set angrily — a fact that was only making me angrier.
+Potter had no right to be annoyed with me!
 Not after what he did, at least!

-The two of us tensed as, breaking through a group of sophisticated-looking adults, Ginny Potter made a beeline towards us.
+I tensed, shaking the images out of my head and turned to see Ginny Potter, breaking through a group of sophisticated-looking adults and making a beeline towards us.
 Her hair was twisted into an elegant chignon, and she was wearing a beautiful nude, silk dress scattered with sparkling diamonds that I was about 80% sure were real.
 Her cheeks were flushed.
 She looked absolutely exuberant.

 Well, at least someone here was having fun.

 “There you two are!
-I’ve been looking all over—oh, come now, cheer up.
-You’d think we were at a funeral, the way you’re both moping about.
+I’ve been looking all over — oh, come now, cheer up.
+You’d think we were at a funeral, the way you’re both moping around.
 Agatha, you look lovely.
 James, you really couldn’t do anything about your hair?”

 “What’s wrong with my hair?”
-Potter held out his hands defensively, pouting in mock sulkiness.
+Potter said defensively, pouting in mock sulkiness.
 “Isn’t it your job to love me just the way I am, mother dearest?”

 “God?
-It’s James, mum, though your confusion is understandable.”
+It's James, mum, though the confusion is understandable.”

 “It’s not my fault they’re stupid.”

 Ginny turned to me.
-Her eyes were warm but intense.
-I couldn’t get over how beautiful she was.
+Her eyes were warm but intense, and I couldn’t get over how beautiful she was.
 “See what I have to put up with everyday?
 If only his father was here—then maybe my children would actually listen to me.”

-I slyly flitted my gaze towards Potter.
+I sneaked a glance at Potter.
 At the mention of his dad, he immediately seemed to...withdraw.
 Become distant and uninterested.
 One of his eyebrows was quirked coolly, but that was the only giveaway.
 Other than that, his face was blank.

 God.
 I hated him for how completely, excruciatingly hard to understand he was.
 Why couldn’t he just be honest, for once?
 It wasn’t that hard to lay out your emotions on the table—trust me, I would know.
 I did it all the time without even meaning to.